 - opportunities to apply for career breaks or other sabbatical leave, and

 - excellent work – life balance opportunities

 We expect all our employees to display tolerance and understanding of all issues affecting diversity.
 We will promptly address any issues that prevent this being achieved.
 We value diversity in the workplace.
-As part of our commitment to this, in September 2017 all DAP staff attended an LGBT+ training session.
+As part of our commitment to this, in September 2017 all DAP staff attended an LGBT+ awareness session.

 Devon Audit Partnership is committed to contributing to our local communities and wholeheartedly believes in supporting local voluntary initiatives and charities.
 Staff are supported in undertaking work in local communities such as school governorships and staff use their skills in a range of activities such as acting as honorary treasurers or auditors of local voluntary groups.